LucasDelfino92/morrowindsharp/main.md

 - Once the window has closed, click on the **Save** button further below the same panel.
 - Repeat this process for each of the faulty plugins.

-> The case of Trackless Grazeland.ESP merits special attention.
-The mod will appear unticked, because it is missing a master file.
-However, following the steps mentioned above will remove the dependency on Texture Fix 2.0.esm, allowing you to play the mod without said mod installed.

-### Manually cleaning plugins

-> ℹ️ This section is intended for followers of the guide add-on.

-Some of our installed plugins contain changes we are not really interested in.
-These changes don't constitute dirty changes themselves, rather, changes we simply do not want.
-Because of this, we will be using [**TESAME**](https://github.com/Sigourn/morrowind-sharp/blob/master/mwtools.md#tesame) to delete the unwanted records.

-- Run TESAME in Mod Organizer 2.
-- Delete the following record from **Services Restored.ESP**:
-  - NPC **hecerinde**
-- Save the plugin as **Services Restored.ESP**, overwriting the original.

-> This omits the restoration of Hecerinde's Secret Master tools from [**Services Restored**](https://www.nexusmods.com/morrowind/mods/47068), for consistency with the rest of the Secret Master tools unavailable in the game.

-- Run TESAME in Mod Organizer 2.
-- Delete the following records from **Alex's Better Fitted Female Armors.ESP**:
-  - Armor **netch_leather_cuirass**
-  - Armor **imperial_chain_cuirass**
-  - Armor **steel_cuirass**
-  - Armor **imperial cuirass_armor**
-- Save the plugin as **Alex's Better Fitted Female Armors.ESP**, overwriting the original.

-> This removes the edits from [**Better Fitted Female Armors**](https://www.nexusmods.com/morrowind/mods/50187) to armor meshes which were already designed for female characters.

-### Automatically cleaning plugins

-> ℹ️ This section is intended for followers of the guide add-on.

-**tes3cmd** lets us clean all active plugins in our load order, either individually or in mass.
-The latter process can take quite a while.
-For the purpose of this guide, we will only clean the plugins we know are dirty.
-For more information on how to clean plugins in mass, [**check the tes3cmd section**](https://github.com/Sigourn/morrowind-sharp/blob/master/mwtools.md#tes3cmd).

-- Run Wrye Mash (**mash64**) in Mod Organizer 2.
-- In the **Mods** tab, CTRL+left click on each of the following plugins:
-  - **Divayth Fyr Puzzle Fixed.ESP**
-  - **Nordic Chest Replacer.ESP**
-  - **TheMidnightOil.ESP**
-- With all of them selected, right-clik and click **Clean with tes3cmd**.
-- After the process is over, close the window.

 ### Conflict resolution

 **tes3cmd** also allows us to solve conflicts in leveled lists, generating a **multipatch.esp** file which will be placed at the end of our load order.
 This is very useful when, for example, you have a mod that adds new weapons to a leveled list while another removes items from a leveled list (such as Daedric equipment).